Kabhishek18/Kabhishek18/README.md

 Over the years, I have honed my skills in Python and PHP, and have worked on several projects in e-commerce, Aviation, and Edtech-commerce.
 I am passionate about using technology to solve complex problems, and I strive to deliver high-quality solutions that meet the needs of my clients.

-When I'm not working, you can find me @kabhishek18.com.
+When I'm not working, you can find me at @kabhishek18.com.
 I believe that a well-rounded individual is a better problem solver, and I try to bring that perspective to all of my work.

-My mission is to Software Solution Architect .
+My mission is to Software Solution Architect.
 I am constantly learning and seeking out new challenges, and I am excited about the possibilities that the future holds.

 If you'd like to get in touch, feel free to connect with me on.
 I look forward to hearing from you!